malfunkt/arpfox/README.md

 [![Build Status](https://travis-ci.org/malfunkt/arpfox.svg?branch=master)](https://travis-ci.org/malfunkt/arpfox)

-`arpfox` is an [arpspoof](http://linux.die.net/man/8/arpspoof) alternative written in Go that injects special [ARP packets](https://en.wikipedia.org/wiki/Address_Resolution_Protocol#Packet_structure) on a LAN.
+`arpfox` is an [arpspoof](http://linux.die.net/man/8/arpspoof) alternative written in Go that injects specially crafted [ARP packets](https://en.wikipedia.org/wiki/Address_Resolution_Protocol#Packet_structure) into a LAN.

 A security researcher may run `arpfox` against any machine on the LAN (even the router) to alter its ARP cache table and divert network packets to another